Saad724/restaunax-task/README.md

 Once both servers are running, the application should be accessible in your browser.

-**Note: On successfull server run, admin seeder will be created automatically, however users need to be registered through signup process**
+**Note: On successfull server run, admin seeder will be created automatically, however customers need to be registered through signup process**

 **Admin Credentials**